 Of course, over time, gardens, birds, bees, and nature all became my passion for photography.
 While anything and everything else can make ideal topics, this is where my love in photography lies.
 My previous post ‘Getting More Joy from Your Garden Through Photography‘ explains about how I got started on that.

 Photography became my healer – from stress, from grief, from depression, from all things that would pull me down.
-In sharing this with other photographers I found the same thing had happened for others.
-A lost partner, a divorce, a shift to a new area and, therefore, loss of old friends, or other things.
+In sharing this with other photographers I found the same thing had happened for others, e.g. a lost partner, a divorce, a shift to a new area and, therefore, loss of old friends, or other things.
+I wasn’t alone in what I was feeling.
 Not only that, I found it was better for my health too.
 Going out into the fresh air, getting vitamin D, walking a lot more often and so on.
 I love any excuse to go out for a walk – not just around our own 2 acre property, but at local parks and lakes, public gardens and places further afield.
 It doesn’t take much to prompt me to grab my camera and go.